kurtb1010/csc3400-git-assignment/software_project/README.md

 - command-line interface for user input
 - errors for invalid input, division by zero, and negative square roots
 - test cases to verify function works and finds errors

+## Project Status
+Version: v1.0.0
+All planned features implemented and merged.
+Repository cleaned and tagged.